thegworld/gtx-browser/docs/gpu/gpu_testing.md

 JSON files are parsed by the chromium and chromium_trybot recipes, and describe two basic types of tests:

-*   GTests: those which use the Googletest and Chromium's `base/test/launcher/` frameworks.
+*   GTests: those which use the Googletest and GTx Browser's `base/test/launcher/` frameworks.
 *   Isolated scripts: tests whose initial entry point is a Python script which follows a simple convention of command line argument parsing.